Telehealth: Teleradiology

-Teleradiology is the ability to send radiographic images (x-rays, CT, MR, PET/CT, SPECT/CT, MG, US...) from one location to another.
-For this process to be implemented, three essential components are required, an image sending station, a transmission network, and a receiving-image review station.
-The most typical implementation are two computers connected via the Internet.
-The computer at the receiving end will need to have a high-quality display screen that has been tested and cleared for clinical purposes.
-Sometimes the receiving computer will have a printer so that images can be printed for convenience.
+Teleradiology is the ability to send radiographic images (X-rays, CT, MR, PET/CT, SPECT/CT, MG, US...) from one location to another.
+For this process to be implemented, three essential components are required: an image-sending station, a transmission network, and a receiving-image review station.
+The most typical implementation is two computers connected via the Internet.
+The computer at the receiving end will need a high-quality display screen that has been tested and cleared for clinical purposes.
+Sometimes the receiving computer will have a printer for convenience.

-The teleradiology process begins at the image sending station.
+The teleradiology process begins at the image-sending station.
 The radiographic image and a modem or other connection are required for this first step.
 The image is scanned and then sent via the network connection to the receiving computer.

-Today's high-speed broadband based Internet enables the use of new technologies for teleradiology: the image reviewer can now have access to distant servers in order to view an exam.
+Today's high-speed broadband-based Internet enables the use of new technologies for teleradiology: the image reviewer can now have access to distant servers in order to view an exam.
 Therefore, they do not need particular workstations to view the images; a standard personal computer (PC) and digital subscriber line (DSL) connection is enough to reach Keosys' central server.
-No particular software is necessary on the PC and the images can be reached from anywhere in the world.
+No particular software is necessary on the PC, and the images can be reached from anywhere in the world.

 Teleradiology is the most popular use for telemedicine and accounts for at least 50% of all telemedicine usage.

 Telepathology

 Telepathology is the practice of pathology at a distance.
 It uses telecommunications technology to facilitate the transfer of image-rich pathology data between distant locations for the purposes of diagnosis, education, and research.
-Performance of telepathology requires that a pathologist selects the video images for analysis and the rendering diagnoses.
-The use of "television microscopy", the forerunner of telepathology, did not require that a pathologist have physical or virtual "hands-on" involvement is the selection of microscopic fields-of-view for analysis and diagnosis.
+The performance of telepathology requires that a pathologist selects the video images for analysis and rendering diagnoses.
+The use of "television microscopy", the forerunner of telepathology, did not require that a pathologist have physical or virtual "hands-on" involvement in the selection of microscopic fields of view for analysis and diagnosis.

 A pathologist, Ronald S. Weinstein, M.D., coined the term "telepathology" in 1986.
 In an editorial in a medical journal, Weinstein outlined the actions that would be needed to create remote pathology diagnostic services.
-He, and his collaborators, published the first scientific paper on robotic telepathology.
+He and his collaborators published the first scientific paper on robotic telepathology.
 Weinstein was also granted the first U.S. patents for robotic telepathology systems and telepathology diagnostic networks.
 Weinstein is known to many as the "father of telepathology".
 In Norway, Eide and Nordrum implemented the first sustainable clinical telepathology service in 1989.
 This is still in operation, decades later.
 A number of clinical telepathology services have benefited many thousands of patients in North America, Europe, and Asia.

-Telepathology has been successfully used for many applications including the rendering histopathology tissue diagnoses, at a distance, for education, and for research.
+Telepathology has been successfully used for many applications, including the rendering histopathology tissue diagnoses at a distance, for education and research.
 Although digital pathology imaging, including virtual microscopy, is the mode of choice for telepathology services in developed countries, analog telepathology imaging is still used for patient services in some developing countries.